 Note: you need to attach your prescription provided by an Alberta Nephrologist when submitting a claims form for Haemodialysis.

 What is covered

 The AHCIP covers only limited physician and hospital costs outside of Canada.

 If you get medical or hospital care when outside of Canada, you will be responsible for paying the difference between the amount charged and the amount the AHCIP reimburses you.

-If you claim coverage under the AHCIP, it is your responsibility to pay the health service provider.
-Submit a claim to the AHCIP office to request reimbursement for eligible out-of-country health expenses.
+If you claim coverage under the AHCIP, you still have to pay the health service provider.
+You can then submit a claim to the AHCIP office to request reimbursement for eligible out-of-country health expenses.
 Reimbursement is issued in Canadian funds only.

 Physician services outside Canada

 If you get insured services from a physician outside Canada you will be reimbursed either the amount you claimed for the physician’s services, or the rate an Alberta physician is paid for that service, whichever amount is less.